exxeleron/qXL/doc/RTD-Examples.md

 ![RTD Wildcard](../doc/img/wildcard.png)

-following processing will take place:
+the following processing will take place:

-1. Initially none of the mapping identifiers defined in column A are used
+1. Initially, none of the mapping identifiers defined in column A are used
 2. First published symbol `GOOG` will be associated with first mapping identifier specified in cell `A2`, symbol and bid price will be displayed in cells `B2` and `C2` respectively
 3. Next published symbol from kdb+ is `MSFT` - since the first mapping identifier is already used for `GOOG`, the next available identifier will be used instead (defined in cell `A3`), symbol and bid price will be displayed in cells `B3` and `C3` respectively
 4. Another update will be also for `MSFT`, since this symbol is associated with mapping identifier `2`, only the bid price will be updated in cell `C3`
 5. Next published symbol - `YHOO` - will not be shown in Excel since only two mappings were created and both are already used
 6. Last update for `MSFT` will cause changes in cell `C3` for bid price

-To sum it up:
+Summary:
 - In Excel, if one would like to use all subscribed symbols, the mapping identifier has to be specified for each available symbol
 - List of subscribed instruments in Excel can be extended at any time by providing additional mapping identifiers, these mappings will be associated with published instruments without current identifiers
 - Symbols initially associated to mapping identifiers are based on the order of incoming updates
 - If published symbol is already associated with mapping identifier, existing values are updated
 - If published symbol is not associated with mapping identifier, either:
-  - new mapping identifier is allocated to this symbol if mapping identifiers are still available
+  - new mapping identifier is allocated to this symbol if mapping identifiers are still available or
   - update is disregarded if no further mapping identifiers are defined in Excel

 ## Opening and closing the workbook